de-jcup/kubegen/README.md

         values.properties
         values_dev.properties
         values_prod.properties
+  myproject2
+      templates
+         01_do_it.yaml
+  values
+     values.properties
+     values_int.properties

 ```

-Environments are automatically resolved by inspected value_$xxx.properties
+Environments are automatically resolved by inspected value_$xxx.properties.
+Folder `values` - if existing -  in project parent folder is provided to
+any project.
+So there can be a shared setup provided.
+If project has no own `values` folder only parent folder environments are used.
+Otherwise
+data will be merged but project does override.

+For example `myproject1` has also environment `int` available because defined in parent.

 When calling